48 hours in south-east England

 Upon arrival in Brighton, your first step should involve some retail therapy.
 Built as part of the original settlement in Brighton, the Lanes have developed into one of the UK’s most iconic shopping destinations.
 Both sides of these narrow streets are packed with picturesque shops and restaurants, including iconic design boutiques and quirky vintage stores.
-Shop till you drop on North Laine or indulge your sweet tooth at the world famous Choccywoccydoodah.
+Shop till you drop in the North Laine or or enjoy a stylish lunch at The Ivy, Brighton’s most sophisticated and colourful bistr

 After some retail therapy, head down to the seaside for a variety of top entertainment.
 Brighton’s iconic Palace Pier is one of the most popular attractions in Britain, and with good reason.
 Combining modern amusement park rides with traditional seaside attractions, Brighton Palace Pier offers fun for all the family.